JanjaProgrammers/Certification_Repo/README.md

-# Certification_Repo
+# Forked_Repo
 This is the first certification project to demonstrate understanding of Git and GitHUb

 ## TODO:
-You are required to create a fork and send in your github username in a branchname similar to your username
+I am required to create a fork and send in your github username in a branchname similar to your username